Short Courses 2020-2022

 Our current program of short courses is below, but if you are interested in something not listed below, or would like to discuss us bringing one of our courses to you, please contact ScHARR Short Course Unit to discuss a bespoke course.

-All courses offer an early bird rate (EBR - a discount price of at least £100!) for booking before the given date.
+All Face to Face courses offer an early bird rate (EBR - a discount price of at least £100!) for booking before the given date.
 You can also get group booking discounts of 20% for bookings of four or more people (booking on to the same course, at the same time), please contact ScHARR Short Course Unit to discuss further.

 We are an International Centre of Excellence for Health Technology Assessment (HTA), Health Economics and Decision Modelling, Health Services Research and Public Health.
 We have over 20 years’ experience of providing worldwide knowledge transfer activities in the health and social care sector.